The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Methods

 In the following, we introduce definitions used to analyze the recorded data.
 For clarity, all relevant equations and their parametrization are listed in \prettyref{tab:anasummary} and \ref{tab:anaparams}, respectively.

 We quantify correlations of membrane potentials $\memindex(t)$ and spike trains $\spiketrainindex(t)$ by the population-averaged \emph{low-frequency coherence} $\lfc_{\memfourier}$ and $\lfc_{\spiketrainfourier}$, respectively.
 At frequency zero, the coherence corresponds to the normalized integral of the cross-covariance function, i.e., it measures correlations on all time scales.
 We define the low-frequency coherence $\lfc_{X}$, with $X\in \{S,V\}$, to be the average coherence over a frequency interval from \SI{0.1}{} to \SI{20}{\hertz}.
 In this interval, the suppression of population-rate fluctuations in recurrent networks due to inhibitory feedback is most pronounced, and the coherence is approximately constant.
-Before calculating the coherence, we average the power- and cross-spectra with a sliding window to average out random fluctuations.
+Before calculating the coherence, we convolve the power- and cross-spectra with a rectangular window to average out random fluctuations.
 This measure, or a variant of it, is commonly used in the neuroscientific literature \cite{Bair01,Kohn05,Morenobote06_028101,DeLaRocha07_802,Renart10_587,Tetzlaff12_e1002596,Yim2013_032710}.
 We use the terms low-frequency coherence and correlation interchangeably.

-Throughout this study, the term \emph{input correlations} is used for correlations between free membrane potentials, and \emph{output correlations} for correlations between spike trains. \emph{Shared-input correlations} are membrane potential correlations that are exclusively caused by overlapping presynaptic sources, ignoring possible correlations in the presynaptic activity.
-The average pairwise shared-input correlations in a homogeneous network are of the size of the connectivity \citep{Tetzlaff12_e1002596}:
+Throughout this study, the term \emph{input correlations} is used for correlations between free membrane potentials, and \emph{output correlations} for correlations between spike trains. \emph{Shared-input correlations} are membrane-potential correlations that are exclusively caused by overlapping presynaptic sources, ignoring possible correlations in the presynaptic activity.
+In homogeneous networks, the average pairwise shared-input correlation

+is given by the connectivity $K/N$ \citep{Tetzlaff12_e1002596}.
+In heterogeneous networks, shared-input correlations can be reduced.
+In the presence of heterogeneous synaptic weights, for example, the shared-input correlation

+is decreased by a factor $1/(1 + \cvJ^2)$, where $\cvJ$ denotes the coefficient of variation of the (non-zero) synaptic weights.
+Note, however, that heterogeneities which affect only the spike generation but not the integration of synaptic inputs, e.g.~distributions of firing thresholds, have no effect on the shared-input correlation.

+We assess the significance of correlations by comparing the results from emulations to correlations in surrogate data, in which we removed spatial correlations.
+For every neuron, we randomly shuffled bins of the membrane potential trace, and assigned a new timestamp uniformly drawn from the emulation interval to every spike, respectively.
+We thereby remove all spatio-temporal correlations between neurons recorded in parallel.
+By this procedure we create $100$ surrogate trials, across which we calculate the average correlations and the standard error.